dd-harp/MicroMoB/README.md

 The human component updates human populations.
 The interface is defined in R/humans_interface.R.

+### Visitor

+The human component updates human populations outside of the resident population of the geographic area being simulated.
+The interface is defined in R/visitor_interface.R.

+### Alternative blood hosts

+The alternative blood host component is responsible for other blood hosts for mosquitoes (livestock, dogs, etc).
+The interface is defined in R/althost_interface.R.

 ## Update

 To update the model, a function is called which gathers information from the various